jamiemfoster/Espresso/README.md

 # Espresso
-MATLAB code for simulating the extraction of espresso style coffee
+Code for simulating the extraction of espresso style coffee

+The development of the model being solved is detailed in the paper